junshanchen/Toric-Arrangements/README.md

 wrote to construct the posets and polynomials associating with a toric arrangement and the paper we wrote as a final report of REU.

-Files:
-The Faces of Toric Arrangements.pdf is the paper for this project Toric_Arrangement_Polynomials.sage is the program we wrote for this project.

 The paper will be post in the website of math department later.